WELCOME TO SERVICE LEARNING

-- Connection to college is strengthened, increasing the likelihood of remaining in school and achieving educational goals.
+- Engaged students increase the likelihood of remaining in school and achieving their goals

 Benefits to Faculty

-- Relevancy of course material to working world encourages students to remain in class.
+- Relevancy of course material to the working world encourages students to remain in class and earn better grades.

-- Provides reflective learning tools and suggested feedback to maximize learning through service.
+- Provides reflective learning tools and suggest feedback to maximize learning through service.

 - Questionnaires evaluate service and learning outcomes.